cajlindsay/starting-again/kubernetes.microk8s.md

 ifconfig
 ```

 This will print all of the wsl network interfaces.
-Look for and try in your windows browser all of the ip addresses starting with '192.168...'. (mine was http://192.168.154.68).
+Look for and try in your windows browser all of the ip addresses
+starting with '192.168...' or ' 172.....'.
+It can change so you may need to do this sometimes when you restart.

-When you have identified the correct ip address, update your WINDOWS HOST FILE (C:/windows/System32/drivers/etc/hosts) with these lines:
+When you have identified the correct ip address, update your WINDOWS HOST FILE (C:/windows/System32/drivers/etc/hosts)
+with these lines:

 ```
 192.168.154.68    web-1.starting-again.info